chiliagons/gnuswap/README.md

 ## How we Built it

-We integrated Gnosis Safe using the gnosis safe sdk with connext nxtp.
+We integrated Gnosis Safe using the gnosis safe sdk with connext network nxtp sdk.
 We utilized the Gnosis UI SDK to keep the elements as native as possible.

 ## Future Scope

-- Show liquidity in routers
+- Show Liquidity across different networks